AbiParekh/phase-3/README.md

   4. Run program passing config file as argument i.e.:
         MapReduceWF.exe ..\textFiles\config.txt

-  5. If execution passes the debug messages will print:
+  5. If execution passes the debug messages will print the below message.
+Open the text file to confirm reduction processed all words from input files:
         "Successfully Reduced Input Directory into the file: FinalOutput.txt!"

-  6. confirm files have reduced in